deboorn/laravel-resque-ex/README.md

 This package allows you to connect to Resque when using `Queue`.

-This is a fork of awillis13's [laravel-resque](https://github.com/awellis13/laravel-resque) using kamisama's fork of chrisboulton's php-resque.
+This is a fork of deedod's [laravel-resque-ex](https://github.com/deedod/laravel-resque-ex) modified to work with [Laravel 5 Command Bus](https://laravel.com/docs/5.0/bus).

 ## Requirements